-I am an 20-year-old college junior, sci-fi enthusiast, and avid gamer.
+I am an 20-year-old college senior, sci-fi enthusiast, and avid gamer.
 Having built my first computer at 10 years old (which I still use today), I have an passionate love for computers and new technology such as virtual and augmented reality, and enjoy learning about network security and white hat hacking.
-When I'm not making a website or developing a video game, I love writing calligraphy, drawing, playing games like TEKKEN 7 and Final Fantasy, and reading fantasy/sci-fi!
+When I'm not making a website or developing a video game, I love writing calligraphy, drawing, playing games like TEKKEN 7 and Valorant, and reading fantasy/sci-fi!

 I was a founding member of and am currently Vice President of Virtual Reality at UCI, UCI's premier VR club.
 In addition, I am working part-time as UCI Esports staff and also as an independent game developer.